nginx/agent/README.md

 ## Community

-- The go-to place to start asking questions and share your thoughts is our [Slack channel](https://nginxcommunity.slack.com/).
+- Our [Slack channel #nginx-agent](https://nginxcommunity.slack.com/), is the go-to place to start asking questions and sharing your thoughts.

 - Our [GitHub issues page](https://github.com/nginx/agent/issues) offers space for a more technical discussion at your own pace.